 The dynamics change dramatically as a single person.
 Figuring out the social part has to move up in priority from that of a couple.
 A couple immediately focuses on the mechanics, then finds their social life.
-A single person hoping to find happiness in Mexico needs to do the reverse.
+A single person hoping to find happiness in Mexico needs to do the reverse, or go insane.

 Second frustration: The information is not presented in chronological order